open-mmlab/mmengine/docs/en/tutorials/param_scheduler.md

 </details>

-`mmengine.optim.scheduler` supports most of PyTorch's learning rate schedulers such as `ExponentialLR`，`LinearLR`，`StepLR`，`MultiStepLR`, etc. All of the supported schedulers please refer to [parameter scheduler API documentation](https://mmengine.readthedocs.io/en/latest/api/optim.html#scheduler).
+`mmengine.optim.scheduler` supports most of PyTorch's learning rate schedulers such as `ExponentialLR`, `LinearLR`, `StepLR`, `MultiStepLR`, etc. Please refer to [parameter scheduler API documentation](https://mmengine.readthedocs.io/en/latest/api/optim.html#scheduler) for all of the supported schedulers.

 MMEngine also supports adjust momentum with parameter schedulers.
 To use momentum schedulers, replace `LR` in the class name to `Momentum`, such as `ExponentialMomentum`，`LinearMomentum`.
 Further, we implement the general parameter scheduler ParamScheduler, which is used to adjust the specified hyperparameters in the optimizer, such as weight_decay, etc. This feature makes it easier to practice some complex hyperparameter tuning strategies.